minkwak98/CSPE2024/README.md

 Isn’t it amazing, that they have such distinct features in one song?
 Different features, possibly different meanings, different meanings, possibly different functions!
 Now this is where it all gets interesting but I won't overwhelm you with details here...
 [Maybe here](#5-About-me)!

 ## 2. First phrase
-If you came from my poster, here's the more interesting part for you!
 I have put in each phrase type songs in each image.
 Try listening, maybe focusing on the shared types: "Type a" and "Type b".<br>

 <a href="https://github.com/user-attachments/assets/57d3a07f-bb01-4798-b43a-4cc6d293386e" target="_blank">